 The Center for Professional Enhancement (CEP) was established in July 1996 with matching non-recurrent funds from the Central Administration.
-The concept for the Center originated in the Extension and Community Services Division under the Dean of Academic Affairs in coordination with the Project Pro-Excellence in Teaching and Learning (PEEA).
+The concept for the Center originated in the Division of Continuing Education and Professional Studies under the Dean of Academic Affairs in coordination with the Project Pro-Excellence in Teaching and Learning (PEEA).
 The PEEA initiative arose mainly from a resolution from the Parents' Association presented to UPRM's Chancellor in 1990.